RGB-Tools/rgb-lib-kotlin/README.md

 Notes:

 - image build takes a long time and uses a lot of disk space
-- the local directory will be mounted into the docker container at runtime
+- the local directory will be mounted into the container at runtime
+- the `gradle_cache` local directory will be mounted into the container to cache gradle downloads

 #### Local